Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 - Rough engine idle

-How the PCV Valve Works
+Why the PCV Valve Is Important

 Unfortunately, many car manufactures are not strict about PCV system maintenance.
 Some suggest servicing the system every 20,000 or 50,000 miles.
 However, a more frequent system inspection helps prevent costly repairs and keep the engine running smoothly.

-To start checking the PCV system in your vehicle, first locate the PCV valve and its related components.
+To start checking the PCV system in your vehicle, first, locate the PCV valve and its related components.
 Depending on your particular model, you may find the valve on a rubber grommet on the valve cover; on a breather opening around the intake manifold; or to one side of the engine block.

 Keep in mind that some new models don't have a PCV valve at all; instead, you'll find a simple vacuum hose going from the valve cover to an air inlet duct.
 Others may have a simple restrictor in place.
-Still, you can check the restrictor, hoses and other components.
+Still, you can check the restrictor, hoses, and other components.